wundergraph/wundergraph/docs-website/src/pages/docs/kv/index.md

 ## Local Development and Testing

 By default WunderGraph runs a test server for NATS.
-It is recommended to disable this in production using `WG_DISABLE_EMBEDDED_NATS`.
+It is recommended to disable this in production using `WG_DISABLE_EMBEDDED_NATS=false`.
 This is automatically set on WunderGraph Cloud.